FunmiOlaitan/Road-Sign-Detection/README.md

    - Load the dataset and print folder names and the number of categories detected.
    - Augment the training data and set up data generators for training, validation, and testing.
    - Build the CNN model with the specified architecture.
-   - Train the model and visualize its accuracy and loss during training.
+   - Train the model and visualise its accuracy and loss during training.
    - Evaluate the model's performance on the test dataset.
    - Save the trained model as "model.h5".
    - Test the model on new images and classify them as having a Speed Limit sign or not.